 Many of our clients initially come to me with a safe (neutral) color scheme in mind, but when I open my fabric books for them, these colorful floral prints quickly grow on them.
 But just like with anything else that’s unexpected, sometimes these clients understandably need time to get used to this trend.
 They’re looking around for validation that the fabric that they fell in love with will work in their home.
 Only after they look through design magazines or see another example elsewhere do they realize that there are plenty of homes that have already used these bold patterns in recent trends.

-Update in 2022: We’re starting to see a subtle shift toward warmer florals.
+Update in 2023: We’re starting to see a subtle shift toward warmer florals.
 From cold blues to forest greens and from pale reds to bolder reds.
 Smaller floral patterns are also becoming more abundant compare to large centerpiece floral prints.
+Pale pinks are also coming back.

 The craze for ikats started quite a few years ago, but they are still alive and well.
 That’s because ikat has a history that’s as unique as its distinctly unique pattern.
 Centuries ago, ikat weavers would dye each thread individually before putting all the threads together onto the loom that would ultimately create the fabric.